 bioavailability.
 Acyclovir is almost completely broken down by the liver when taken orally, whereas valacyclovir has an oral bioavailability level of approximately 50 percent compared to approximately 12 percent for oral acyclovir.

 This means that more of the drug makes it into your body, helping to control a herpes outbreak and reduce your risk of transmitting the virus.

 Acyclovir, or ACV, is an older antiviral medication that’s still commonly used to treat herpes.
-It’s effective against HSV-1, HSV-2 and shingles.
-Acyclovir is also used to treat chickenpox and as a preventative treatment against cytomegalovirus.
+It’s effective against HSV-1, HSV-2 and shingles..

-Acyclovir was discovered in the late 1970s and was widely used as a treatment for herpes for decades.
+discovered in the 1970s and was widely used as a treatment for herpes for decades.
 Although it’s still widely available and remains in use today, alternative antiviral drugs like valacyclovir tend to be prescribed more often for long-term herpes management.

-The main reason people choose valacyclovir vs. acyclovir for cold sores because of its improved bioavailability, which allows a lower dose of the drug to be used in treatment.
-Studies show that a small 500 mg dose of valacyclovir is as effective as a larger 800 mg dose of acyclovir in treating HSV.
+One of the main reasons people may choose valacyclovir vs. acyclovir for cold sores is because of its improved bioavailability, which allows a lower dose of the drug to be used in treatment.

 Famciclovir is another antiviral drug that’s used for certain herpes infections.
 Unlike valacyclovir and acyclovir, which are usually prescribed for HSV-1 and HSV-2, famciclovir is typically used to treat shingles, or herpes zoster.